hyperledger/besu/CODING-CONVENTIONS.md

    - Don't pass lambdas into executors because it makes it harder to identify the threading interactions.
 The lambda makes the code shorter but not clearer.
 Instead use a separate class or extract a method.
 * For good examples, refer to the APIs the JDK itself exposes.

->**Note** If you're not sure what idiomatic Java looks like, start by following the typical patterns and naming used in Pantheon.
+>**Note** If you're not sure what idiomatic Java looks like, start by following the typical patterns and naming used in Besu.

 ## 2.3 You Ain't Gonna Need It (YAGNI)

-The Pantheon design prioritizes meeting current requirements in the simplest, clearest way over attempting to anticipate future functionality.
-As a result, Pantheon’s design:
+The Besu design prioritizes meeting current requirements in the simplest, clearest way over attempting to anticipate future functionality.
+As a result, Besu’s design:
 * Is not set in stone as a big upfront design.
 The design is adjusted through constant refactoring as new requirements are added and understood.
 * Uses abstraction only where it aids understanding of the current code.
 Abstraction is not used where it only supports future needs.
 * Avoids over-engineering.